MicrosoftDocs/memdocs/memdocs/intune/user-help/what-happens-when-you-create-a-work-profile-android.md

 <img alt="Screenshot of the Samsung Galaxy S20 work profile folder." src="./media/samsung-galaxy-s20-work-folder-android.png" width="200">

-To see how the work profile folder appears on other Android devices, skip to [Examples of work profile](what-happens-when-you-create-a-work-profile-android.md#work-profile-folder).
+To see how it appears on other Android devices, see the [examples](what-happens-when-you-create-a-work-profile-android.md#work-profile-folder) at the bottom of this article.

 ## Identify work apps